koenbok/Framer/docs/Plan.md

 - Add box2d and let it do some simple things while figuring out an api for a physics engine that can be understood by designers without a math/physics background.

+# TODO

+- Make sure animations stop exactly in their end state
+- Throw events for changing properties